andyet/thoonk.py/README.md

 ## Using a Job Feed ##

+A job feed is a queue of individual jobs; there is no inherent relationship between jobs from the same job feed.

     job = thoonk.job('job_feed')

 ### Publishing a Job ###

+Creating new jobs is done by putting them in the job queue.
+New items are placed at the end of the queue, but it is possible to insert high priority jobs at the front.

     job.put('job contents')
     job.put('priority job', priority=job.HIGH)

 ### Claiming a Job ###

+Workers may pull jobs from the queue by claiming them using the `get()` method.
+The default behaviour is to block indefinitely while waiting for a job, but a timeout value in seconds may be supplied instead.

     data = job.get()
     timed_data = job.get(timeout=5)